Ensembl/ensembl-client/README.md

 4. Run `npm start` to launch the application.

-Further details on command-line options can be found in the application source code [README](README.md).

 Detailed technical documentation (currently for the genome browser only) is available on our [GitHub Pages](https://ensembl.github.io/ensembl-client/).

 In addition to the main web frontend, the codebase includes an installation of [Storybook](https://storybook.js.org/) which can be used to examine individual components.
 This can be run locally, or you can [view our current deployment of Storybook](https://ensembl.github.io/ensembl-client/storybook/index.html) on GitHub Pages.